giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 ## Second series of tests

-A second series of tests is focused on four datasets of more substantial size and with a number of featues greater than two.
-This tests are executed only for the SMO implentation proposed by [Joachims](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Algorithm/Joachims) (both with a working set of size 4 and 6) and  [Fan, Chem, Lin](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Algorithm/Fan%20Chen%20and%20Lin).

-The datasets used for this series of test are available in the [Dataset](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Dataset/Data) folder.
+The following statistics briefly describe the datasets used during this phase:

 - diabetes (8 features, 576 instances)
 - ringnorm (20 features, 6500 instances)
 - magic (10 features, 17118 instances)

-- cod-rna (8 features, 59535 instances)
+The complete datasets used, are available in the [Dataset](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Dataset/Data) folder.

 In order to test how the different implementations perform in response to changes in parameters, a grid search over the parameter _C_ and _sigma_ is carried out, for each of the data set.
 Based on the size of the dataset under observation, a different number of change in parameters are applied during grid search.